This page was last updated on 09/03/2020. Please check back frequently for updates.

 - Home care guidance

 - High-risk subpopulation guidance

-In addition to the general CDC guidance, the following practice points may be considered:
+In addition to the general CDC guidance, the European Society of Medical Oncology (ESMO) has published a consensus state on care for patients with cancer (Curigliano et al, Ann Oncol).
+Also, the following practice points may be considered:

 - Patients should be informed regarding the symptoms of COVID-19, and trained in proper handwashing, hygiene, and minimizing exposure to sick contacts and large crowds.

 - At this time, no specific evidence on mask use by patients with cancer has been published.
 Patients and clinicians are urged to follow the CDC’s general guidance on mask wear — which now recommends that everyone should wear a cloth face cover when they go out in public — as well as guidance from local health authorities.
 There is no evidence to suggest that N95 masks are required.